NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 A typical arming sequence is to put the both gimbals in the lowest, outermost position.
 This position is useful in two critical ways: 1) the pilot is unlikely to do it by accident and 2) it ensures that the throttle is at 0.
 Turn on an LED on the quadcopter when it is armed.

 Your remote and the quadcopter need to always be in agreement about whether the quadcopter is armed.
 For instance, if your reset your remote, the FCB should be disarmed.
+If you reset the FCB it should disarm and remain disarmed until the remote arms it again.

 ### Throttle Control